marinamitiaeva/mindfulness-in-human-AI-interactions/README.md

 # Mindful Interactions with GenAI: A ChatGPT Case Study

-This repository accompanies our research paper **"Mindful Interactions with GenAI: A ChatGPT Case Study"**, which explores mindfulness in human–AI communcation through the lens of morality, politeness, and conversational alignment.
+This repository accompanies our research paper, which explores mindfulness in human–AI communcation through the lens of morality, politeness, and conversational alignment.
 The paper is currently under review in the *International Journal of Human-Computer Studies*.

 ---